web analytics

 Art a term that is used so broadly, not to mention Modern Art comes with varied opinions, revised histories finally noting the women artists of history, and many categories.
 So, were do we begin?

 Contemporary Art, also have many definitions, it can quite simply mean living artists.
-It has also become a term that catches art that usually is not representational.
-It also can …
+It has also become a term that catches art that usually is …

 ...Read the rest.